Tannin: Nuts

 Nuts vary in the amount of tannins they contain.
 Some species of acorns of oak contain large amounts.
 For example, acorns of Quercus robur and Quercus petraea in Poland were found to contain 2.4–5.2% and 2.6–4.8% tannins as a proportion of dry matter, but the tannins can be removed by leaching in water so that the acorns become edible.
 Other nuts – such as hazelnuts, walnuts, pecans, and almonds – contain lower amounts.
 Tannin concentration in the crude extract of these nuts did not directly translate to the same relationships for the condensed fraction.

 Herbs and spices

 Cloves, tarragon, cumin, thyme, vanilla, and cinnamon all contain tannins.

 Legumes

 Most legumes contain tannins.
 Red-colored beans contain the most tannins, and white-colored beans have the least.
 Peanuts without shells have a very low tannin content.
 Chickpeas (garbanzo beans) have a smaller amount of tannins.

 Chocolate

 Chocolate liquor contains about 6% tannins.

 Drinks with tannins

 Principal human dietary sources of tannins are tea and coffee.
 Most wines aged in charred oak barrels possess tannins absorbed from the wood.
 Soils high in clay also contribute to tannins in wine grapes.
 This concentration gives wine its signature astringency.

 Coffee pulp has been found to contain low to trace amounts of tannins.

 Fruit juices

-Although citrus fruits do not contain tannins, orange-colored juices often contain tannins from food colouring.
 Apple, grape and berry juices all contain high amounts of tannins.
 Sometimes tannins are even added to juices and ciders to create a more astringent feel to the taste.